Ptujec/LaunchBar/Notifications/README.md

 ## Action: Show/Dismiss Notifications

 This will dismiss all notifications unless there is a group of notifications.
-If there is a group of notifications, it will show them along with a few other options.
+If there is a group of notifications, it will show them as well as offer a few action options.

 <img src="noti_show_dismiss.png" width="800"/>